renanrbert/UVSim/README.md

 The "uvvis_analysis.py" file is a local python code for running the UV-Vis Similarity Calculator on your terminal.
 It is recommended to use as follow:

-python uvvis_analysis -e experimental_data.dat -f functionals.txt -o output_name --plot-emin e_min --plot-emax e_max
+python uvvis_analysis.py -e experimental_data.dat -f functionals.txt -o output_name --plot-emin e_min --plot-emax e_max

 - The experimental_data file must be a .csv or .dat file (energy in eV, intensities - whitout title rows);